| About | Board of Trustees

 Trainer and Program Coordinator, and Assistant Principal at Lake Street

 School and the Wire Village School in Spencer, Massachusetts.

 She was elected Vice Chair of the Board, representative to the Foundation Board, and serves as Chair of the Human Resources Committee and the Planning and Development Committee.

-Ms. LaFond serves on the Academic & Student Development Committee and the Human Resources Committee.
+and Student Development Committee and also sits on the Human Resources Committee.